patlux/react-supercluster/README.md

 ## Usage

 You can find a working example in the folder `example/`.
+The example uses [pigeon-map](https://github.com/mariusandra/pigeon-maps) for demonstration purpose, but you can use any map library you want.

 Say you have a list of items: